The Land Before Time VIII: The Big Freeze: Plot

 When her friends find out, they head off into the Mysterious Beyond to find her, but are interrupted by Mr. Thicknose, who decides to accompany them.
-After several mishaps, they encounter a sharptooth (an Albertosaurus), but the kids defeat it with a giant snowball.
+After several mishaps, they encounter a sharptooth (Tyrannosaurus), but the kids defeat it with a giant snowball.
 In the process, they join up with Ducky, who was being chased by it earlier.
 Soon, they come across a frozen pool of water that they accidentally break.
 Underneath the ice is a warm spring, and they notice there is lush food nearby.
 While they relax in the water and feed, Mr. Thicknose confesses that most of his knowledge comes from secondary sources; he listened to the stories of other travelers when he was a child, and in his adult years, he shared those stories to the children in the Valley.

-The sharptooth from earlier attacks them again, but Mr. Thicknose saves the children by pushing a log off the hill, causing the sharptooth to trip onto it and roll off a cliff to its presumed death.
+The sharptooth from earlier attacks them again, but Mr. Thicknose saves the children by pushing a log off the hill, causing the sharptooth to trip onto it and roll off a cliff to its unknown fate.
 Later, the group tries to contact the Valley's residents but find that a wall of snow has blocked them from entry.
-Ducky, remembering what Cera taught her, suggests that Cera gets angry.
-She does so, and her enraged screaming causes the snow to fall down, enabling the Valley's residents to pass through.
+Ducky, remembering what Cera taught her, exhorts Cera to get riled at the snow.
+Cera does so, and her enraged screaming causes a snowfall, enabling the Valley's residents to pass through.
 Meanwhile, the Spiketail herd is starving until Spike picks up the spring's scent.
 He leads the Spiketails there and reunites with Ducky.
 However, he falls into a deep part of the spring, and as he is unable to swim, Mama Swimmer jumps in to save him.
 When she places him on dry ground again, Tippy's mother says that Spike should stay with his family, rather than her herd.
 Ducky promises to Spike that she will not get angry at him whenever he snores, ever again.